leo-mid/OpenSMS/README.md

 * Blocking Numbers (1.4.0)
 * End-to-End Encryption (1.4.0) - Untested don't have two android devices.
 Please lmk if any issues.
 * Creating Contacts (1.4.0)
+* Message actions such as saving MMS to device (1.4.0)

 ## End-to-End Encryption (E2EE)
 OpenSMS supports  end-to-end encryption for SMS and MMS messages using a hybrid encryption scheme.